HMS Gloucester (1711)

-HMS Gloucester was a 50-gun fourth-rate ship of the line built at Deptford by Joseph Allin the elder for the Royal Navy in 1710/11.
+HMS Gloucester was a 50-gun fourth-rate ship of the line of the Royal Navy built at Deptford by Joseph Allin in 1710/11.
 She participated in the War of the Spanish Succession.
 The ship was burned to prevent capture after she was damaged in a storm during Commodore George Anson's voyage around the world in 1742.

 Description

 Gloucester had a length at the gundeck of 130 ft 8 in and 108 ft 1 in at the keel.
 She had a beam of 35 ft 3 in and a depth of hold of 14 ft.
 The ship's tonnage was 714 34/94 tons burthen.
 Gloucester was armed with twenty-two 18-pounder cannon on her main gundeck, twenty-two 9-pounder cannon on her upper gundeck, and four 6-pounder cannon each on the quarterdeck and forecastle.
 The ship had a crew of 185–280 officers and ratings.